evansding123/JobSite/README.md

 6. After you have your csv data create csv files in the db folder.
 Name the files after the appropriate tables for the data in the db.

+7. Specify the path to the csv files in schema.sql

-7. Run the following command to create the db from the schema: `psql -U postgres < INSERT_FILE_PATH.sql` You can also change to any user you want `-U INSERT_USER`
+8. Run the following command to create the db from the schema: `psql -U postgres < INSERT_FILE_PATH.sql` You can also change to any user you want `-U INSERT_USER`